Pretrained Model release v1.5#

 Model Architecture#

-Clay v1’s architecture includes a dynamic embedding block for generating patches from multi-band inputs, position encoding to integrate spatial and temporal data, a Vision Transformer-based masked autoencoder (MAE) for reconstructing sensor data, and a DINO teacher model to enhance representation learning.
+Clay v1.5’s architecture includes a dynamic embedding block for generating patches from multi-band inputs, position encoding to integrate spatial and temporal data, a Vision Transformer-based masked autoencoder (MAE) for reconstructing sensor data, and a DINOv2 teacher model to enhance representation learning.
 This architecture allows the model to process inputs from various satellite sensors of any size and number of bands, capturing complex geospatial information effectively.

 For more details, you can view the source code here.